 How long should you allow for your visit to the Vatican Museum?

-You need at least 2 and a half hours here, it takes at least 30 mins of walking to reach the entry to the Sistine Chapel.
-We spend half a day here and that worked perfectly for us.
-If you are interested in exploring everything on offer then you might want to allow a full day.
+You need at least two and a half hours here; it takes at least 30 mins of walking to reach the entry to the Sistine Chapel.
+We spend half a day here, and that worked perfectly for us.
+If you are interested in exploring everything on offer, then you might want to allow a full day.

-We arrived at St Peter's Basicllia at about 4 pm the sun was streaming in the windows at the side of the altar.
+We arrived at St Peter’s Basilica at about 4 pm the sun was streaming in the windows at the side of the altar.
 The main thing to be aware of is that if you take this shortcut you will miss the beautiful spiral staircase above that features so heavily on Instagram.
-On our second visit we made sure to include it.
+On our second visit, we made sure to include it.

 I think they can be it really depends on your level of interest.
 Our daughter was out of school for three months on our first visit and should have been studying ancient Rome in class while we were away.

 We heard about a tour guide who was a history teacher and booked a private tour so she could absorb as much as possible.
 I found our guide after reading his blog Ron in Rome.
 I asked him to pitch the day at a 12-year-old level, and it was incredible, easily our best day in Italy.
 He brought the city to life.
 Sadly Ron no longer lives in Rome.